caodoanh2001/caodoanh2001.github.io/_news/announcement_accv2024.md

 ---
 layout: post
-title:  One paper has been accepted by ACCV2024 (B-ranked)
+title:  One paper has been accepted for presentation at ACCV2024 (B-ranked)
 date:   2024-09-20 00:00:00
-description: One paper has been accepted by ACCV2024
+description: One paper has been accepted for presentation at ACCV2024
 tags: formatting links
 categories: sample-posts
 inline: false